Jules Hardouin-Mansart: Royal Squares

-Chateaux
+Châteaux

 His most prominent position in France put him in place to create many of the significant monuments of the period, and to set the tone for the restrained French Late Baroque architectural style, somewhat chastened by academic detailing, that was influential as far as Saint Petersburg and even echoed in Constantinople.
 At the same time, the size of support staff in his official bureaucratic position has often raised criticisms that he was less than directly responsible for the work that was constructed under his name, criticisms that underestimate the discipline control within a large, classically trained studio.

-Hardouin-Mansart used the mansard roof (mansarde), named for his great-uncle François Mansart, at the château of Dampierre-en-Yvelines, built for the duc de Chevreuse, Colbert's son-in-law, a patron at the center of Louis XIV's court.
+Hardouin-Mansart used the mansard roof (mansarde), named for his great-uncle François Mansart, at the château of Dampierre-en-Yvelines, built for the duc de Chevreuse, Jean-Baptiste Colbert's son-in-law, a patron at the center of Louis XIV's court.
 This French Baroque château of manageable size lies entre cour et jardin as even Versailles did, the paved and gravel forecourt (cour d'honneur) protected behind fine wrought iron double gates, and enclosed by the main block and its outbuildings (corps de logis), linked by balustrades, symmetrically disposed.
 A traditional French touch is the modest pedimented entrance flanked by boldly projecting pavilions.
 Behind, the central axis is extended between the former parterres, now grass.
 The park with formally shaped water was laid out by André Le Nôtre.
 There are sumptuous interiors.
 The small scale makes it easier to compare to the approximately contemporary Het Loo (Netherlands), for William III of Orange.

 He died at Marly-le-Roi in 1708.